 Despite his relative silence on the subject, speculation on his sexuality has always existed.
 Some theorists claimed that Hughes wasn’t gay, but was rather uninterested in sex with anyone, regardless of their gender.
 Others claim that he was a gay man, and any suggestion to the contrary is an attempt to hide an important part of his identity.

-But in an uncommon turn of events, it is possible both theories are correct.
+But in an uncommon turn of events, both theories may be correct.

 Despite the community of relative support he was surrounded with, Langston Hughes never came out himself.
 This may have been out of concerns for his safety, but other possible reasons can be found in his writing.
 In the short story, Hughes wrote about a boy’s father struggling with his son’s queerness.
 The son’s life has many parallels with Langston’s: both lead the same clubs, excel academically, and have difficult relationships with their fathers.

 Langston Hughes died in 1967 and had his ashes encased in a memorial in the foyer of the Schomburg Center for Research in Black Culture in Harlem.
 He is revered as a major figure in the Harlem Renaissance, but his sexuality remains relatively unexplored.
 The sources that do question his sexual and romantic encounters keep their exploration to either say he was asexual or gay, even though those two identities are not mutually exclusive.

 While Hughes lived at the time when the distinction between romantic and sexual attraction was not well known, the queer community of today can change how we view his orientation.
 Even if we haven’t always had words for experiences, that doesn’t mean those experiences aren’t valid, or that they didn’t exist solely because they didn’t have a name yet.